noirello/bonsai/docs/tutorial.rst

     >>> conn.delete("cn=anna,ou=nerdherd,dc=local") # We have to know the DN of the entry.
     >>> # Or we have a loaded LDAPEntry object, then
     >>> anna.delete() # Entry is removed on the server (we still have the data on the client-side).

+After we finished our work with the directory server we should close the connection:

+    >>> conn.close()

+To find out more about the PyLDAP module functionality read the :doc:`api`.